 13. Sydney Airport (Sydney, Australia)

-Depending on which travel magazines or blogs you read, or you have a particular concern for which airports can slap the name “BEST” to their amenities, you’ll likely see Sydney Airport pop up a few times.
+Depending on which travel magazines or blogs you read, or if you have a particular concern about which airports can slap the name “BEST” to their amenities, you’ll likely see Sydney Airport pop up a few times.

 Hardly surprising then that the best airport for layovers in Oceania is Sydney Airport which is one of the top-ranked airports in the world for customer service.

 Sydney Airport offers plenty of activities to keep people occupied for hours.
-Sydney Airport is also highly ranked for best airports in the world with the best transit hotel rooms.
+Sydney Airport is also highly ranked among the best airports in the world with the best transit hotel rooms.
 Sydney Airport also ranks highly among the best airports for in-house dining options.

 If you are looking for other things to do at the airport, then you can check out Sydney Airport’s free exhibits which are located throughout the airport.
 With all of these facilities, visitors to Sydney Airport will undoubtedly have a pleasant stay.